Lwhieldon/BibObjectDetection/README.md

 - 96% mAP on <b>Street View House Number</b> dataset training
 - 99% mAP on <b>Race Bib Detection</b> in Natural Scene dataset training

 For future work, I would like to continue to train the model with datasets similar to the Street View House Numbers & more Race Bib Number images.
+Adjusting the configuration files to include more batches tweaks within the layers could be beneficial.
 Additionally, I would like to transfer the learning weights to edge compute hardware (i.e. NVIDIA's Jetson Nano or Raspberr Pi) to display a use case for edge computing with live streaming video capture.

 ## Sample Video Output of Detection